dawaltconley/rob/_projects/2017-04-24-quintino-x-cheat-codes-cant-fight-it-kvlr-remix.md

 media: soundcloud
 image: cantfightit.jpg
 ---
-Mastering engineer for KVLR’s debut remix for the Spinning’ Records contest.
+Mastering engineer for KVLR’s debut remix for a contest held by Spinnin’ Records.